 In vitro ADME screening during the lead optimization stage of drug discovery positively impacts drug candidate selection with an enhanced probability of success in clinical trials.
 Since most new drug candidates fail during preclinical and clinical development, and the late stage of the drug development cycle can be a lengthy and costly process, any means of identifying drug candidates with optimized ADME and pharmacokinetics properties in the discovery stage will have a significant impact on the drug discovery process overall.

-Solutions’ highly automated laboratory partners with small, mid and large pharmaceutical customers around the world to perform large scale ADME screening assays using in-house or client-customized protocols.
-Our rapid turnaround time enables parallel optimization of the ADME properties of your chemical platform, alongside your potency and selectivity targets, thereby enabling you to make important decisions about your potential candidates.
+Q2 Solutions’ highly automated in vitro ADME laboratory partners with small, mid and large pharmaceutical customers around the world to perform large scale ADME screening assays using in-house or client-customized protocols.
+Our rapid ADME assay development turnaround time enables parallel optimization of the ADME properties of your chemical platform, alongside your potency and selectivity targets, thereby enabling you to make important decisions about your potential candidates.

 Partner with us for your preclinical ADME screening needs to realize:

-Our experienced scientists routinely conduct industry-standard in vitro ADME assays and continuously develop novel in vitro assays to address current metabolism issues and the evolving needs of our customers.
+Our experienced scientists perform a range of high-throughput screening services, routinely conducting industry-standard in vitro ADME assays and continuously developing novel in vitro assays to address current metabolism issues and the evolving needs of our customers.

 |Tier 1 Screening Suite